Document Attestation - The Definitive Guide (2023)

 Translating your documents

 You must translate your document if all or part of it is written in a language other than English or French (in the case of Canada).
+A translation is not needed for Canadian university diplomas issued in Greek or Latin and proof of life documents (life certificates) drafted in a foreign language related to a foreign pension benefit, as long as the text does not exceed half a page.

 Global Affairs Canada only accepts certified and notarized translations for authentication purposes.
 So you cannot translate the document yourself or get a friend to do it (unless that friend is a certified translator, of course).